VeriSafe/veridex-launchpad/README.md

 Clone this repository and install its dependencies:

 ```
-git clone git@github.com:VeriSafe/veridex.git
+git clone git@github.com:VeriSafe/veridex-launchpad.git
-cd Veridex
+cd veridex-launchpad
 yarn
 ```

 ## TODO

-This is a detailed list of planned features to add to this DEX (includes VeriDex backend) on long term:
+This is a detailed list of planned features to add to this Launchpad (includes VeriDex backend) on long term:

--   [x] List Dex Trades
+-   [x] List IEO Trades
 -   [x] Add troll box using ChatBro
 -   [x] Fully configuration of orderbook and sell and buy cards
--   [x] Support multiple wallets, like Portis, Torus etc please see list of planned wallets below
+-   [x] Support multiple wallets, like Portis, Torus, etc please see list of planned wallets below
 -   [x] Add mobile support
 -   [x] Support to transfer tokens
+-   [x] List descriptions for each ieo
+-   [ ] Admin interface for the issuer address's
+-   [ ] KYC verification of buyers if requested by project
+-   [ ] Limit trades to allowed countries for each pair according to KYC
+-   [ ] Force KYC onChain using a customized 0x Forwarder smart contract that will use KYC smart contracts to validate issuers and buyers
 -   [ ] List Market Trades
 -   [ ] List Markets stats
--   [ ] Click on buy and sell button to auto-fill
+-   [ ] Click on buy to auto-fill
 -   [ ] Adding graphs like Trading View
--   [ ] Create a costumized front page
+-   [ ] Create a customized front page
--   [x] List descriptions for each project
 -   [ ] Report data to the most known crypto data aggregators
 -   [ ] List last prices for each token
 -   [ ] Theme switcher
+-   [ ] List IEO details on the front page - Main funding goal, project details, current funding

 ## Planned Wallets Support